 In 1999, trying to figure out how to use the knowledge I had gained in Poland, I posted recorded lectures on privatization of government services on a website of the “American Academy of Privatization.”
 When I looked at them, I saw that this was a way to found a solely Internet University.
 So, in 2000, I founded the first “conservative”for-profit Internet University.

 I lived near Yorktown in Virginia and decided to call my new company “Yorktown University.”
-After recruiting more than forty college instructors for Yorktown University, a startup for-profit Internet university,, worked with instructors to develop effective Internet delivered courses in subjects from architecture to statistics, attracted four million dollars in investment capital and attained “national” accreditation of eleven degree and certificate programs.
-During that time I learned how to design effective courses for distance learning and how to market them by mass e-mail, Google and Facebook advertising
+After recruiting more than forty college instructors for Yorktown University, I worked with them to develop effective Internet delivered courses in subjects from architecture to statistics, attracted four million dollars in investment capital and attained “national” accreditation of eleven degree and certificate programs.
+It took eight years before I learned how to design effective courses for distance learning.
+I wonder how the many colleges and universities compelled by the Covid-19 Pandemic learned virtually overnight to transform classroom-based courses for Online study.

 The banking crisis of 2008 dried up risk capital, however, and finding new investors became impossible.
 We were then operating from Denver, Colorado, but in 2012, the politics of that state went very far to the Left, the state regulatory agency (whose head was the Lieutenant Governor of Colorado!), became antagonistic and without warning, the accrediting agency that had accredited us in 2008 informed me that unless we improved our financial condition, we would lose our accreditation.